 Comment on applications

-We will remove your name, any signature, email address, telephone number and any other personal information before publishing on the website.
-However, please ensure that you do not enter any of your personal information within the ‘Your Comments’ box when submitting your comments online, as this may result in your details appearing in the public domain without our knowledge.
+Your comments will also be published on our website (via public access).
+Prior to publishing online we will remove your name, any signature, email address, address and telephone number and any other personal information.
+You are encouraged to submit your comments via the online portal however, please ensure that you do not enter any of your personal information within the ‘Your Comments’ box when submitting your comments online, as this may result in your details appearing in the public domain without our knowledge.

 Please note: Anonymous comments will not be taken into consideration, so please state your name, address and postcode.
 Your comments cannot be kept as confidential.